Believers in Yahushua Messiah [the Hebrew name for Jesus Christ] desire to follow Him.

 Hear the word of Yahuwah [the LORD], you children of Israel: for Yahuwah has a controversy with the inhabitants of the land, because there is no truth, nor mercy, nor knowledge of God in the land.
 My people are destroyed for lack of knowledge [lack of the knowledge of God’s Word]: because you have rejected knowledge [knowing God’s Word], I will also reject you, that you shall be no priest to me: seeing you hast forgotten the law [the Torah] of your God, I will also forget your children.
 For I [Yahuwah] desired mercy, and not sacrifice; and [I desire] the knowledge of God more than burnt offerings.
 (Hosea 4:1, 6:6)

-To remove this obstacle to hearing God’s voice, we must study and learn God’s Word for ourselves, so that we can know what God’s Word actually says.
+To remove this obstacle to hearing God’s voice, we must study and learn God’s Word for ourselves, so that we can know what God’s written Word actually says.
+This is a processs that takes time and determination.

 Obstacle #2 – an unwillingness to ‘Hear and Obey’ God’s Word